AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/admin/content-lockdown.md

 >
 >Users will still be able to edit the content of an email at the time of sending, or when launching a campaign.

-1. Click the gear icon and select **Settings**.
+1. Click the gear icon and select **[!UICONTROL Settings]**.

    ![](assets/content-lockdown-1.png)

-1. Under Admin Settings, click **General**.
+1. Under [!UICONTROL Admin Settings], click **[!UICONTROL General]**.

    ![](assets/content-lockdown-2.png)

-1. Scroll down to Content Lockdown.
+1. Scroll down to [!UICONTROL Content Lockdown].
 Turning either slider on will disable your team members’ ability to create/edit templates and/or campaigns.

    ![](assets/content-lockdown-3.png)